jeremycanela/oop-game-show-app/README.md

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly 5 times, a losing screen appears.

 A player can guess a letter only once.
-After they’ve guessed a letter, your programming will need to disable that letter on the onscreen keyboard.
+After they’ve guessed a letter, the letter is disabled on the onscreen keyboard.